1966 – 1971 – The War Years

 Hong Kong would defeat Saigon in the final game, with Thailand beating Hanoi in the consolation final.
 AFL Asia legend Julian “Rooster” Clark credits himself with kicking “the first ever democratic goal on communist soil” in his appearance for Thailand in that tournament.

 Mark Seymour (Hunters & Collectors) headlined the after party with free-flow Fosters being dished out along with a BBQ.
 A big crowd attended with much of Saigon’s expat community enjoying the day.
-No surprises that the Saturday night hotel rooms (also sponsored by Fosters) reportedly didn’t fare too well…Later in the year the Hong Kong Dragons would return to Vietnam, this time to play ‘The Bloods’ in the first ever Aussie Rules International in Hanoi, which would also be the Hawks’ first and only home game in the old Hawks uniform.
+No surprises that the Saturday night hotel rooms (also sponsored by Fosters) reportedly didn’t fare too well…Later in the year the , this time to play ‘The Bloods’ in the first ever Aussie Rules International in Hanoi, which would also be the Hawks’ first and only home game in the old Hawks uniform.
 In a fiery encounter, the Bloods came out swinging against the Dragons to such an extent that old timers were quoted as saying, “I haven’t seen a battle like that since 1971!”

 This from Hong Kong Dragon Legend “Farm”: